 Broadcasters are relearning storytelling.
 It used to be structured purely an inverted pyramid.
 You get one shot at it until the top line changes, and then you redo it.

 Broadcasters should also consider going niche.
-A global audience makes even the smallest niche sizeable and potentially profitable.
-The internet means no geographical boundaries and no distribution costs.
+A global audience makes even the smallest niche sizeable, and potentially profitable.
+The internet means no geographical boundaries and low distribution costs.

 Just as TV packages have been ‘unbundled’ by users who watch their chosen shows online, so audiences have also been unbundled.
 There are fewer watercooler moments [where a single show brings in a huge national audience] but if you can work out how to monetise the local that’s fertile territory.